damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 author_twitter: Twitter username
 categories:
 image_title: '/images/9_0/9_0-cover-image.jpeg'
-description: "With this last release of the year, we're not only completing our Master Plan, but we want to show you something cool we've been working on:"
+description: "With this last release of the year, we're not only completing our Master Plan, but we want to show you something cool we've been working on!"
 twitter_image: '/images/tweets/post-screenshot-image.png' # optional
 #cta_button_text: 'Watch the <strong>XXX release webcast</strong> live!' # optional
 #cta_button_link: 'https://page.gitlab.com/xxx.html' # optional